nanoframework/Samples/samples/SerialCommunication/Windows.Devices.SerialCommunication/README.md

 # Serial Communication samples

+## :waning: This API has been deprecated and it's no longer maintained.
+It's been replaced with System.IO.Ports.

-Shows how to use the [System.IO.Ports](http://docs.nanoframework.net/api/System.IO.Ports.html) API to send/receive data using an UART (COM port).
+Shows how to use the [Windows.Devices.SerialCommunication](http://docs.nanoframework.net/api/Windows.Devices.SerialCommunication.html) API to send/receive data using an UART (COM port).

 > **Note:** This sample is part of a large collection of nanoFramework feature samples.
 > If you are unfamiliar with Git and GitHub, you can download the entire collection as a